alexgoodell/iatreum/_posts/2015-07-21-copd-print.markdown

 author: Alex Goodell
 ---

 Where does COPD fit in the mix of respiratory diseases?
-I’ve made a map of the major pathologies outlined in Robbins and First Aid (obviously these are not all mutually exclusive, or fully complete).
+I’ve made a map of the major pathologies outlined in Robbins and First Aid (obviously these are not all mutually exclusive, or fully complete):

 {% include image.html url="/assets/copd_map.png" description="Map of respiratory disease" number=1 %}